 The Harz mountains are one of the most northerly outposts of low mountains in Germany.
-Wind and rain do their worst here before passing over summits like Wurmberg, the largest mountain in Lower Saxony at 971 metres.
+Wind and rain do their worst here before passing over summits like Wurmberg, the largest mountain in Niedersachsen (Lower Saxony) at 971 metres.
 The harsh climate has created a unique, species-rich mountain wilderness, protected by its status as Harz Mountains National Park – one of Germany’s largest forest national parks.

 The national park is covered almost completely by forest.
 Expansive beech forests and ancient spruce forests in the higher altitudes characterise its look.
 The high humidity levels mean that the forest floor is covered with a thick blanket of moss, while many tree trunks are encrusted with bizarre lichen.
 Even higher, rock formations, stone pits, clear mountain streams and moorland create a wild mountain landscape, before the ancient mountain spruce forests are limited by the treeless mountain heath of the Brocken.
 The Harz mountains are the only German low mountain range to reach a natural tree line.